DataRealms/CCOSS/README.md

 The first build will take a while, but future ones should be quicker.

-`RTEA_clang.sln` is meant for contributors to check ISO-C++ conformity.
-This uses the clang toolset, which requires VS2019 with the `C++-Clang-Tools for Windows` enabled.
-Note however that builds with clang are only singlethreaded (thus taking significantly longer) due to problems with msbuild.
-The build process then is identical to the usual procedure.

 If using an IDE other than Visual Studio, you will want to build using meson.
 (Check the [Linux](#building) and [Installing Dependencies](#installing-dependencies) section for pointers)

 # Linux Build Instructions